MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore.md

 - Batch Management Service (on non-private AOS computers only)
 - Management Reporter 2012 Process Service (on BI computers only)

-## Reset the Financial reporting data mart for Dynamics 365 Finance + Operations (on-premises) through SQL Server Management Studio
+## Reset the Financial reporting data mart for Dynamics 365 Finance + Operations (CHE, LBD and VHD) through SQL Server Management Studio

+> [!NOTE]
+> The following steps are designed for Cloud Hosted Environments (CHE Tier 1 Dev), downloadable VHD images, and LBD On-Premises.

 Before getting started, be sure that all users close Report designer and exit the Financial reporting area.

-1. On the database used for Financial reporting, which is named ManagementReporter within SQL Server, which is also referred to as MRDB, execute the following script. which was last updated April 9, 2020: Reset Datamart Begin.txt
+1. On the database used for Financial reporting (CHE & VHD - ManagementReporter or MRDB; LBD - FinancialReporting), execute the following script. which was last updated April 9, 2020: Reset Datamart Begin.txt

     ```sql
 	------------------------------------------------------------------------------------------